Physiognomy: Scientific investigation

 Due to its legacy of racism and junk science masquerading as criminology, scientific study or discussion of the relationship between facial features and character has become taboo.
 It had previously posited many links.
 For example, there is evidence that character can influence facial appearance.
 Also, facial characteristics influence first impressions of others, which influences our expectations and behavior, which in turn influences character.
 Lastly, there are several biological factors that influence both facial appearance and character traits, such pre- and post-natal hormone levels and gene expression.

-Recent progress in AI and computer vision has been largely driven by the widespread adoption of deep neural networks (DNNs).
-DNNs are effective at recognizing patterns in large unstructured data such as digital images, sound, or text, and analyzing such patterns to make predictions.
-DNNs offer an opportunity to identify links between characteristics and facial features that might be missed or misinterpreted by the human brain.

 The relationship between facial features and character traits such as political or sexual orientation is complex, but involves the fact that facial features can shape social behavior, partially as a result of the self-fulfilling prophecy effect.
 The self-fulfilling prophesy effect asserts that people perceived to have a certain attribute will be treated accordingly, and over time may engage in behaviors consistent with others' expectations of them.
 Conversely, social behavior such as addictions to drugs or alcohol, can shape facial features.

-Research in the 1990s indicated that three elements of personality in particular – power, warmth and honesty – can be reliably inferred by looking at facial features.

-Some evidence indicated that the pattern of whorls in the scalp had some correlation to male homosexuality, though subsequent research has largely refuted the findings on hair whorl patterns.